 Securities Exchange Commission (SEC) - The primary mission of the U.S. Securities and Exchange Commission (SEC) is to protect investors and maintain the integrity of the securities markets.

-SEC Division of Enforcement Complaint Center - The Division of Enforcement, a division of the U.S. Securities and Exchange Commission (SEC), is charged with enforcing the federal securities laws.
+SEC Center for Complaints and Enforcement Tips - The Division of Enforcement, a division of the U.S. Securities and Exchange Commission (SEC), is charged with enforcing the federal securities laws.
 The Division's responsibilities include investigating possible violations of federal securities laws and recommending appropriate remedies for consideration by the Commission.
 The Division also works closely with criminal authorities in matters of mutual interest.

 SEC Final Rule Revisions on Auditor Independence - On 11/21/2000, the Commission released revisions of its auditor independence rules.
 The amendments modernize the Commission's rules for determining whether an auditor is independent in light of investments by auditors or their family members in audit clients, employment relationships between auditors or their family members and audit clients, and the scope of services provided by audit firms to their audit clients.